Azure-Samples/storage-blobs-node-quickstart/README.md

 # Storage Blobs Quickstart

+> **WARNING**
+> You are viewing a tutorial for the legacy version of the Azure Storage Node.js SDK.
+Please go [here](https://github.com/Azure-Samples/azure-storage-js-v10-quickstart) to view the latest JavaScript SDK (v10).

 The following sample includes the following features:

 - **Uses async/await**: The [Azure Storage SDK API](https://github.com/Azure/azure-storage-node) is still callback-based, but the approach in this sample modernizes the syntax.
 API calls are wrapped in `Promises` and are executed in the context of an `async/await` operation.